 Unfortunately, most people go through life not knowing why they are here.
 They conform to the ideals that the established educational, political and economic systems impose upon them.
 They inherit a circumstance not of their choosing and are not shown the skills to discover their life’s meaning.
 They dwell in an ecosystem in which they are manipulated and preyed upon by forces larger, faster and better equipped than themselves.
 This pervasive, insidious predicament is one of the many reasons I coach.

 With that rant out the way, let’s now move on to the fun stuff.

 I’m not supposed to play favorites but will confess that Life Purpose coaching is simply woolly mammoth fun.
 It’s like going on safari to experience the vastness of human possibility and then witnessing the moment of bagging a big discovery.
-Knowing one’s life purpose and living it is like the universal antidote to everything that ails us.
+Knowing one’s life purpose and living it is like the universal antidote for much of what ails us.
 With one discovery everything changes.

 “The only thing worse than being blind is having sight and no vision.”

 ~ Helen Keller